 Kasey Stricklin, J.D.

-Kasey Stricklin is a research analyst with CNA's Adversary Analytics team, where she is a member of the Russia Studies Program.
+: Kasey Stricklin is a research analyst with CNA's Russia Studies Program.
 Her primary research interests are information warfare and disinformation as well as Russian naval leadership, personnel and demographics, though her work at CNA has spanned a range of other Russian military topics as well.

 Prior to joining CNA full-time, Stricklin interned with CNA's Russia Studies program.
 She also interned at the Department of Energy, the Department of State's Russia desk, and the US-Russia Business Council.
 She started and runs the listserv WomenInRus for professional women working in the Russia field.

 Stricklin holds a Master's in International Policy and Practice from George Washington University, a J.D. from the University of Oklahoma where she was a member of the Oklahoma Law Review, and a Bachelor's in Journalism from the University of Texas.
 She speaks advanced Russian, and previously received both the Critical Language Scholarship to study Russian in Vladimir, Russia and a Title VIII fellowship to study at Indiana University's Summer Workshop for Slavic and Eastern European Languages (SWSEEL).
 She is licensed to practice law in the State of Texas.